Wharram Percy: Decline

 Wharram Percy was an ancient parish, which continued long after the depopulation of the village.
 The parish also included the townships of Burdale, Raisthorpe, Thixendale and Towthorpe.
 In 1866 Thixendale, Towthorpe and Raisthorpe and Burdale became separate civil parishes.
 On 1 April 1935 the civil parish of Wharram Percy was abolished and merged with Raisthorpe and Burdale and Wharram le Street to form Wharram.
-In 1974 the parishes of Wharram and Thixendale were transferred to the new county of North Yorkshire.